WeirdJack/Design-Patterns/visitor-pattern/readme.md

 ## Name: Bhargav Choudhury

 -----------------------------------------------------------------------
+## Description:
+A simple Java program to implement the visitor pattern to run different analytics on the given input.
+Also used Double Dispatch and Iterator Pattern.
 -----------------------------------------------------------------------

 Following are the commands and the instructions to run ANT on your project.
 #### Note: build.xml is present in sentencePlay/src folder.